acmdas/das_fieldstones/morefieldstones2017.md

 ## Our task...
 Mon, 14 Aug 2017

 "Men, a species that includes bishops, are left with a certain radical freedom, which constant intervention by the Deity would cancel.
 We have been already provided with what we need to know in the Deposit of Faith.
 There is nothing that Christ absent-mindedly forgot to tell us.
 Our task is not to supply what he overlooked or failed to anticipate, or to &ldquo;update&rdquo; the teaching for a human condition which does not, itself, change.
 Nor is it to murkily redefine terms long since clarified.
-Neither popes nor bishops are above that Revelation."&mdash;<a href="http://www.davidwarrenonline.com/2015/10/04/fact-mystery/" target="_blank">David Warren</a>
+Neither popes nor bishops are above that Revelation."&mdash;[David Warren](http://www.davidwarrenonline.com/2015/10/04/fact-mystery/)

 ## Seditious and Tyrannical
 Sat, 26 Aug 2017

 "It seems to me that at a deep level, 'democracy' can be criticized for its intention: to replace the sometimes inscrutable judgement of God with the too-scrutable judgement of humans.
 Or to put this more plainly: it is seditious and tyrannical, both, from the start.
-Its effect can be seen from this cause: for we are all atheists today, insofar as we are enfranchised; all fully 'secularized' in the public square."&mdash;<a href="http://www.davidwarrenonline.com/2017/08/26/war-famine-plague-sedition/" target="_blank">David Warren</a> once again.
+Its effect can be seen from this cause: for we are all atheists today, insofar as we are enfranchised; all fully 'secularized' in the public square."&mdash;[David Warren](http://www.davidwarrenonline.com/2017/08/26/war-famine-plague-sedition/)

 ## The Most Well-Known Amount of People
 Sat, 26 Aug 2017

 Okay, time for a little "David admits his prejudices" post.

 Apparently you can get a journalism (or it is "Communications" now) degree without reading Strunk and White?
 And you can publish articles without any perusal by an editor who has read Strunk and White?
 That has to be the case when foolishness like "amount of people" rather than "number of people" or "most well-known" instead of "best known" appears over and over and over again.

 These are Heinlein's Crazy Years, we just live in them!

 ## When not being angry is a sin...